exercism/docs/using/solving-exercises/tdd.md

 - How are you expected to handle exceptions?
 And so on.

 You have solved an exercise when all the provided tests run and pass.
-In other words, your solution is not just an interpretation the instructions that "looks right", your solution is a program that _satisfies the given tests_.
+In other words, your solution is not just an interpretation of the instructions that "looks right", your solution is a program that _satisfies the given tests_.
 **The tests represent the complete requirements for the exercise.**

 ## Rationale for Test-Driven Development

-While it may seem like putting the cart before the horse, there are several good reasons why you might want to write unit tests before writing the implementation code:
+While it may seem like "putting the cart before the horse", there are several good reasons why you might want to write unit tests before writing the implementation code:

 1. Design.
    It forces you to think first about the design of the **interface** to the code, instead of jumping straight to the implementation.